NetApp-openstack-dev/openstack-docs/source/cinder/examples/openstack_command_line/section_cinder-cli.rst

 .. note::

-   There is a plan, in the Cinder community, to migrate existing consistency group operations to use Cinder group operations in an upcoming release.
+   Support for Consistency groups has been deprecated in Block Storage V3 API.
+Only Block Storage V2 API supports consistency groups.
+Future releases will involve a migration of existing consistency group operations to use generic volume group operations.

 In this section, we will configure a Cinder volume type, associate the volume type with a backend capable of supporting consistency groups,